molgenis/capice/README.md

 ### VEP
 In order to score your variants through CAPICE, you have to annotate your variants using VEP by using the following
 command:

-_(This command uses the SpliceAI VEP plugin.
-If you're using the standalone SpliceAI, please remove flags `--plugin` and `--dir_plugins`.
-Please note that you have to run VEP before running SpliceAI so that all the annotations end up in your VCF before conversion to TSV.)_

 ```commandline
 vep --input_file <path to your input file> --format vcf --output_file <path to your output file> --vcf